Greta Minerals Secures Lithium and REE Assets in Western Australia - www.lokmattimes.com

 Greta Minerals Secures Lithium and REE Assets in Western Australia

-PNN Singapore, July 11: Greta Minerals PTE Ltd, part of the Greta Group - a Singapore based company has ...
+Singapore, July 11: Greta Minerals PTE Ltd, part of the Greta Group – a Singapore based company has successfully ...

 Singapore, July 11: Greta Minerals PTE Ltd, part of the Greta Group – a Singapore based company has successfully acquired Lithium and REE (Rare Earth Elements) exploration assets in Western Australia.
 This marks a significant milestone in Greta Groups' growth strategy, enhancing its portfolio and expanding its operational footprint in Australia.
 They now hold over 700 km2 of exploration tenements strategically located on very prospective Ida Fault, with a focus on the exploration of Lithium and REE assets.